nexbridge/ohmyzsh/README.md

 ### Plugins

-Oh My Zsh comes with a shitload of plugins to take advantage of.
-You can take a look in the [plugins](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins) directory and/or the [wiki](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins) to see what's currently available.
+Oh My Zsh comes with a bucket load of plugins to take advantage of.
+You can take a look in the [plugins](https://github.com/nexbridge/ohmyzsh/tree/master/plugins) directory and/or the [wiki](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins) to see what's currently available.

 #### Enabling Plugins